Talk to an Expert

 • In relation to any other establishment to which this Act may be applicable at any time after such commencement, within a period of 60 days from the date on which this Act becomes applicable to such establishment.

-• The BOCW Act makes sure that workers are not being exploited and a healthy and safe working environment is provided to them.
+• The BOCW Act applicability ensure that workers are kept away from the trap of exploitation and a healthy and safe working environment is provided to them.

-• Government of India has made it mandatory for every State government to constitute their own Building and Other Construction Workers Welfare Boards.
+• The government of India has made it mandatory for every State government to constitute their own Building and Other Construction Worker's Welfare Boards.

-• Each building laborer who is between the age of eighteen and sixty and who has been engaged with any building or other development work for at the very least ninety days during the previous a year is qualified for registration as a recipient of the BOCW Welfare Fund under this Act.
+• Each building labourer who is between the age of eighteen and sixty and who has been engaged with any building or other development work for at the very least ninety days during the previous a year is qualified for registration as a recipient of the BOCW Welfare Fund under the applicability of BOCW Act.

-• Workers can apply for the registration in the prescribed form with the requisite necessary papers and registration fee which is not more than fifty rupees.
+• Workers can apply for the registration in the prescribed form with the requisite Documents and registration fee, which is not more than fifty rupees.

 • Making, altering, repairing, ornamenting, finishing, packing, oiling, washing, cleaning, breaking up, demolishing, or otherwise treating or adapting any article or substance with a view to its use, sale, transport, delivery or disposal.